apacheignite/documentation/basic-concepts/clients-vs-servers.md

 [/block]
 Client nodes require live server nodes in the topology to start.

-However, to start a client node without a running server node,  you can force server mode discovery on client nodes this way:
+However, to start a client node without a running server node,  you can force server mode discovery on client nodes the following way:
 [block:code]
 {
   "codes": [